Match TV’s polyhedral World Cup studio creates ‘football planet’

 Given the that the studio is essentially a “fishbowl,” lighting the studio space is a huge challenge.
 This has been solved thanks to film that can make each pane completely opaque or transparent — or various levels in between, adjusted according to the time of day, the position of the sun and weather conditions.

-The space was designed by Anton Simani, the network’s scenic designer.
+The space was designed by Anton Simani and Aleks Ivanovsky, the network’s internal design team.

 From inside the glass dome-like structure, the feeling of being “inside” a football is maintained thanks to the scale of the structure’s metallic framework, which also boasts integrated color-changing LED.